 Special attributes: Disease resistant; self-cleaning; drought tolerant once established.

-Where to use: Cottage gardens; perennial borders; en masse for drifts of color; as a dense low-growing hedge.
+Where to use: Cottage gardens; perennial borders; en masse for drifts of color; as a low-growing hedge.

 Plants to try: Flower Carpet® Pink Supreme, Flower Carpet® Scarlet, Flower Carpet® Coral